NikKowPHP/social-brain/chapters/chapter-8.md

 Leo was quiet for a moment, not quite meeting her eyes.
 "Look, I get that you're trying again.
 I appreciate it," he said, his tone flat.
 "I just...
 I have to get back to this bug."

 He turned back to his screen, and with a single click, the complex interface of a fast-paced strategy game filled the monitor, a world where he was decisive and in command.
 The dismissal was polite, but it was absolute.
 Maria's Architect brain screamed in frustration. *I failed.
 Again.
 This is pointless.
-It doesn't work.* The urge to revert to her old ways was immense—to become the purely transactional manager, to say, "Fine.
+It doesn't work.
+I should just go back to being a purely transactional manager.
+It would be so much easier.* The urge to revert to her old ways was immense—to say, "Fine.
 Just have the bug report on my desk by five."
-It would be so much easier.

 She had to take a conscious, forceful **Conductor's Breath** to keep from speaking those words aloud.
 She walked back to her desk, the failure stinging.
 This wasn't a neat, clean resolution.
 It was a messy, ambiguous, and deeply uncomfortable reality.
 She opened her logbook, not with the calm of an analyst, but with the frustration of a student.
 The entry was short: *Tried again.
 Failed again.
 The data shows this is harder than I thought.
 The only thing to do is keep showing up.* It was a commitment made through gritted teeth.